FriendsOfCake/crud/docs/_partials/actions/configuration/related_models.rst

 .. note::

-    If you have the :doc:`RelatedModels listener </listeners/related-models>` configured, you can have Crud automatically load related data
+    If you have the :doc:`RelatedModels listener </listeners/related-models>` configured, you can have Crud automatically load related data.

 .. code-block:: phpinline